lucspt/talm/README.md

                         An optional sample of the dataset to download.
   -t TOKENIZER_PATH, --tokenizer-path TOKENIZER_PATH
-                        The tokenizer to tokenize the data with --dir-prefix
+                        The tokenizer to tokenize the data with --dir-prefix DATADIR_PREFIX
                         An optional prefix to add to the directory the data will be saved to
 ```

 They are all optional, note that if you skipped the previous step of training a tokenizer,